ParthJadhav/Tkinter-Designer/README.md

 ## ☄️  Advantages of Tkinter Designer

-1. Drag and drop interfaces
+1. Interfaces with drag and drop.
-2. Significantly faster than creating code manually
+2. A great deal quicker than writing code by hand
-3. Ability to create more beautiful interfaces
+3. Produce more gorgeous interfaces

 ## ⚡️ Read the instruction here